 The Biotechnology (BT) test paper comprises of Biology (44% weight-age), Chemistry (20% weight-age), Mathematics (18% weight-age) and Physics (18% weight-age).
-The question paper will be fully of objective type.
-There will be negative marking (one third) for wrong answer.
+The question paper will be full of objective types.
+There will be negative marking (one-third) for wrong answers.

 Taxonomy; Heredity; Genetic variation; Conservation; Principles of ecology; Evolution; Techniques in modern biology.

 Carbohydrates; Proteins; Lipids; Nucleic acids; Enzymes; Vitamins; Hormones; Metabolism-Glycolysis, TCA cycle, Oxidative Phosphorylation; Photosynthesis.
 Nitrogen Fixation, Fertilization, and Osmoregulation; Vertebrates - Nervous system; Endocrine system; Vascular system; Immune system; Digestive system and Reproductive System.